Friday

 If you're worried about breaking some shards in the process, melt a little extra chocolate and make a few extra shards

 The measurements I've provided are guidelines only, I use them when I make Devil's Food Cake and I generally cover the cake with the ganache the same way each time, so your cake might have more or less frosting around it.
-I'd suggest that once your cake is iced, measure the circumference, decide how many shards you want to make and go from there (& save your measurements so you can use them again)
+I'd suggest that once your cake is iced, measure the circumference, decide how many shards you want to make and go from there (& save your measurements so you can use them again!)